brignano/ccsu-senior-project-spring-2021/README.md

 ## Project Challenges
 How many people have:
+* Created a database?
 * Developed a frontend?
 * Developed a backend?
-* Created a database?
+* Deployed an application to the cloud?
 * Integrated a frontend with a backend?
 * Integrated a third-party API?
-* Deployed an application to the cloud (AWS, Azure, Google Cloud, etc.)?

 These points will be your crux of this project.